Clifford Durr: Early life

 Clifford Judkins Durr was born on March 2, 1899, in Montgomery, Alabama, to John Wesley Durr and Lucy Judkins Durr.
 His grandfather, John Weseley Durr, was a business agent for cotton growers, while his other grandfather, James Henry Judkins, was a plantation owner prior to the Civil War.
 Both his grandfathers served in the Confederate Army during the civil war.
 Growing up Durr attended Miss Woodruff's Academy and the Starke University School for Boys, a private academy in Montgomery.
 Durr started his college career at the University of Alabama where his fellow student body elected him President of his class.
 Later on in college he won the Rhodes scholarship to Queen's College, Oxford University, in England.
 He graduated from Oxford with a third-class honours Bachelor of Civil Law degree after electing to sit for the more challenging examination.
-In April 1926, Clifford married Virginia Foster Durr in hopes of her being a house wife and great social figure while he became a very successful and influential corporate lawyer.
+In April 1926, Clifford married Virginia Foster Durr in hopes of her being a housewife and great social figure while he became a very successful and influential corporate lawyer.
 Clifford began his career in law at the Martin, Thompson, Foster, and Turner Law firm located in Birmingham, Alabama.